 2. I need to grow my business before I even think about a website

-The second most common myth that might across your mind is that having a professionally made website is only for those big, world-wide corporations, or for online stores.
+The second most common myth that might cross your mind is that having a professionally made website is only for those big, worldwide corporations, or for online stores.

 - It will save you time and money in the long run;